smart-edge-open/specs/doc/architecture.md

 5. User starts the Application, which kick starts the Container/Pod/VM.

 ##### Application onboarding in OpenNESS Infrastructure deployment mode
 OpenNESS users need to use the Kubernetes Master to onboard and application to the OpenNESS Edge Node.
-OpenNESS support applications that can run in a docker container.
-Docker image tar.gz.
+OpenNESS support applications that can run in a docker container (Docker image tar.gz).
 The image source can be a docker registry or HTTPS image repository.
 The image repository can be an external image server or one that can be deployed on the controller.
 The figure below shows the steps involved in application onboarding.

  ![Edge Application Onboarding](arch-images/openness_k8sapponboard.png)